barteljan/VISPER/README.md

 It seperates the creation of a ViewController (done by a [ViewFeature](#wireframe)), from it's presentation (done by some weird guy named [RoutingPresenter](#wireframe)).

-Since we fought to many fights against massive ViewControllers, we want our view to be quite stupid.
+Since we fought too many fights against massive ViewControllers, we want our view to be quite stupid.
 This prepares the stage for the [Presenter](#wireframe).
 The wireframe requests all responsible [Presenters](#wireframe) from a [PresenterFeature](#wireframe) before presenting a ViewController.
 It gives them the possibillity to enrich that stupid thing with some data bindings and behaviour before it is actually presented.